 Like traditional orienteering, each course consists of a sequence of points marked on a map that must be visited in sequence.
 Participants choose their own route between the checkpoints, eventually returning back to the Start location.
 However, instead of a full-size paper map, your smartphone will only show you the current map segment with an intergated compass along with details on your progess and hints to prevent you getting lost.

-There's no need to wait for a club meet, as our courses are always available.
-Whether you enjoy the competitive rankings for each leg or prefer a leisurely recreational activity, this enriching outdoor sport is ideal for active individuals and adventurous groups.
+There is no need to wait for a club meet as our courses are available whenever you are.
+Enjoyed as either a competitive sport, with rankings for each leg of the course, or a recreational activity, this enriching outdoor pursuit is prefect for any active person or group of adventurers.

 Checkpoint Challenges Islay